Feature #2421

 Note that the CPU clock seems to measure only the time spent outside the _timebin method in case of multiprocessing (nthreads != 1).
 The wall clock is of course subject to fluctuations, but decreases with increasing number of threads.
 There is a small increase of the CPU clock with number of threads, which may be related to the overhead of pickling the cslightcrv instance.

-#11 Updated by Tibaldo Luigi almost 6 years ago
+#11 Updated by Tibaldo Luigi over 6 years ago

 I tested in Python 3 with your modifications: